michellemho/PUI_Bycicle_Research/README.md

 		   'Philipp Kats']

-## Our Hypothesis: riders in Brooklyn are younger than riders in Manhattan
+### Our Hypothesis: riders in Brooklyn are younger than riders in Manhattan

-### Null hypothesis: the average age of subscribers who start rides in Brooklyn stations is greater or the same as subscribers who start rides in Manhattan stations
+- **Null hypothesis**: the average age of subscribers who start rides in Brooklyn stations is greater or the same as subscribers who start rides in Manhattan stations

-### Alternative hypothesis: the average of subscribers who start rides in Brooklyn stations is lower than that of subscribers who start rides in Manhattan stations
+- **Alternative hypothesis**: the average of subscribers who start rides in Brooklyn stations is lower than that of subscribers who start rides in Manhattan stations

 ## Data